Frequently Asked Questions

 To view current volunteering opportunities, click here.

+When we talk about being an ally, it is usually where we know at least one of the people involved and it may involve longer term support.
 An active ally is an individual who supports another to respond to domestic and family violence beyond the initial incident.
 While being a bystander is more reactive and can occur in public areas, workplaces and other community settings, being an ally involves supporting another person right through to their recovery and in a more private space.

 REASSURE the person you are supporting that DFV is NEVER the fault of the victim regardless of the situation it happened in.

-RESPECT what ever decision they make and allow them to regain a sense of control over their life.
+RESPECT whatever decision they make and allow them to regain a sense of control over their life.
 They will most likely know what is safest.

 REFER by educating the person experiencing DFV about the different types of support services available.

 RECOVER by taking care of yourself.
-DFV is upsetting and after hearing about it you may feel sad, angry or helpless.
-Self care is key.
+DFV is upsetting and after hearing about it you may feel sad, angry, or helpless.
+Self-care is key.

 - Denying gender inequality is a problem